mathigon/textbooks/transformations-and-symmetry/content.md

 > id: rigid-2

-We can also combine multiple types of transformation to create more complex ones – for example, first a translation and then a rotation.
+We can also combine multiple types of transformation to create more complex ones – for example, a translation followed by a rotation.

 But first, let’s have a look at each of these types of transformations in more detail.